UNITED STATES: REQUIREMENTS FOR TRADEMARK MAINTENANCE AND RENEWAL

 - Specimens of Use

 The affidavit or declaration of use must be accompanied by a showing of use of the mark in commerce in the United States.
-This showing can be made for goods by filing labels, containers or nameplates of the goods, and for services by filing of advertisements, or business promotion documents.
+This showing can be made for goods by filing labels, containers or nameplates of the goods, and for services by the filing of advertisements or business promotion documents.
 These should be duplicates of those materials actually used in commerce which contain the mark.
 Copies of invoices are not required.
-While ordinarily one specimen of use per class will suffice, the Trademark Office can request one specimen for each of the listed goods.
+While ordinarily, one specimen of use per class will suffice, the Trademark Office can request one specimen for each of the listed goods.

 - Form of Mark

 If the form of the mark as registered is no longer the form of the mark in use, it may be necessary to amend the registered mark.
 An amendment which does not change the basic identity of the mark will be permitted, but if the change is significant, it may be necessary to file a new application.